KennethWilke/learn-to-luvit/chapter4/README.md

 ## for loops

 `for` loops in Lua come in two flavors, numeric and generic (iterative) loops.
-Numeric loops are look similar to for loops in C do not behave the same.
+Numeric loops look similar to for loops in C but do not behave the same.
 The first expression is an initializer still, but the second expression is not a condition it is a limit.
 The third, optional, expression is a step value that will be added to the loops iterator, 1 if not specified.